What You Need to Know about Rollover Accidents

-Vehicular accidents involving rollovers are a particularly dangerous type of car accident that accounts for more than 10,000 traffic fatalities per year in the United States.
+Vehicular accidents involving rollovers are a particularly dangerous type of car accident in Florida that accounts for more than 10,000 traffic fatalities per year in the United States.

 By learning more about these types of accidents and how they occur, you can help improve road safety and lower your risk of being seriously injured in an accident.